spack/spack-tutorial/tutorial_advanced_packaging.rst

   OpenMPI if you install it from scratch, but this is slow (>10 min.).
   A binary cache of MPICH may be provided, in which case you can force the package to use it and install quickly.
-All tutorial examples with packages that depend on MPICH include the spec syntax for building with it
+All tutorial examples with packages that depend on MPICH include the spec syntax for building with it.

 .. _adv_pkg_tutorial_start:

 ---------------------------------------
-Modifying a package's build environment
+Modifying a Package's Build Environment
 ---------------------------------------

 Spack sets up several environment variables like ``PATH`` by default to aid in